 Making your own, of course.
 It’s simple, so there’s no reason not to.

 Having said that, I think that these chips are much better suited to dipping because they don’t break easily.
-Because they are more dense than store-bought chips, they are also ideal for nachos because the cheese won’t make them soggy as quickly, allowing you to scoop up more of the good stuff before the chips outlive their usefulness.
+Because they are much denser than store-bought chips, they are also ideal for nachos because the cheese won’t make them soggy as quickly, allowing you to scoop up more of the good stuff before the chips outlive their usefulness.

-In any case, these have passed the acid test of my tortilla chip loving wife and 6 year old son, who has decided that the red variety are the best chips ever made. (he likes them so much that he won’t share them with anyone!)
+In any case, these have passed the acid test of my tortilla chip loving wife and 6-year-old son, who has deemed that the red variety of baked tortilla chips are the best chips ever made.
+(He likes them so much that he won’t share them with anyone!)